zkoss/zkdoc/zk_component_ref/Timebox.md

 <timebox cols="8" format="HH:mm:ss"/>
 ```

-In addition to specifying the format explicitly, you could specify the
+{% include versionSince\| 5.0.7 %} In addition to specifying the format
-styling.
-There are four different types of styling: short, medium, long
+explicitly, you could specify the styling.
+There are four different
-and full (representing the styling of java.text.DateFormat).
-For
+types of styling: short, medium, long and full (representing the styling
-example, you could specify the styling rather than the real format as
+of java.text.DateFormat).
+For example, you could specify the styling
-follows.
+rather than the real format as follows.

 ``` xml
 <timebox format="short"/>